The Northern Cardinal, a frequent visitor to bird feeders, is one of the most admired backyard bird species.

 When the eggs hatch, both will feed the young.
 The young leave the nest in 9-11 days after hatching.
 Often the young are unable to fly much the first day or two after fledging.

-This will keep the male busy feeding her, and the first brood, and protecting their territory.
+This will keep the male busy feeding her, and the first brood, while still protecting their territory.